secux/docker-shop-compose/README.md

 # Dynamic docker testing infrastructure for online shops

+This repository contains the docker-compose.yml files and the credentials for the entire infrastructure which is split into several docker images for each individual shop

+Below you will find a table containing the current status of each individual image along with the installation guidelines

 ## Current status table

 | Shop         	| Status            	| Last check 	| Known Issues                                                                                   	|